Posted by Darryl Payne in Pigeon Forge, TN

 Pigeon Forge, of course, is home to Dollywood theme park, which is just a few miles off the Parkway, but much of what you would want to experience in Pigeon Forge can be found either directly on the Parkway-which runs the length of town-or just a block or two off the road.

-There are dozens of attractions, including a variety of music theaters (like Comedy Barn and Dolly Parton's Stampede), unique experience-oriented museums like WonderWorks, and the new Titanic museum attraction.
-Also look for adventurous activities like ziplines, ATV rides and the downhill fun of Zorb.
+There are dozens of attractions, including a variety of music theaters (like Comedy Barn and Dolly Parton's Stampede), unique experience-oriented museums like WonderWorks, and the historical Titanic museum attraction.
+Also look for adventurous activities like ziplines, ATV rides and the downhill fun of sorbing at Outdoor Gravity Park.
 Filling in the gaps are all kinds go-cart tracks, arcades, miniature golf courses and family-center-style rides and amusements.

 Pigeon Forge is also known for its shopping.
-The town is home to four outlet malls and dozens of independently owned shops and destinations offering a cornucopia of retail bounty.
-Belz Factory Outlet World and The Old Mill complex in particular are two popular visitor stops.
+The town is home to multiple outlet malls and dozens of independently owned shops and destinations offering a cornucopia of retail bounty.
+The historic Old Mill complex in particular is a popular visitor stop.
 Rounding out the town's offerings is an eclectic array of restaurants and diverse lodgings that range from hotels, motels and condos to cabins and bed and breakfast inns.

 Gatlinburg Attractions Gatlinburg, TN Golf Courses Local Events National Park Pigeon Forge Attractions Pigeon Forge, TN Sevierville Attractions Sevierville, TN Smoky Mountains Things To Do